zeng-yifei/STAG4D/README.md

 # Update

+6.20: IMPORTANT.
+Fix the bug caused by new version of diff_gauss.
+Newest version of diff_gauss use `color, depth, norm, alpha, radii, extra` as an output.
+However, previous version use `color, depth, alpha, radii` as an output.
+Using older version of this code will cause mismatch error and may misuse normal for the alpha loss, resulting in bad results.

 5.26: Update Text/Image to 4D data below.

 5.21: Fix RGB loss into the batch loop.
 Add visualize code.